 Research

 Research in MATH+ is multifaceted and comprises project-oriented, and project-independent mathematics research.
-The project-oriented research in MATH+ is structured into Application Areas (AA), Emerging Fields (EF), Incubator Projects (IN), and the Transfer Unit (TrU), and focuses on application-oriented mathematics.
+The project-oriented research in MATH+ is structured into Application Areas (AA), Emerging Fields (EF), Incubator Projects (IN), and the Partnership Area (PaA), and focuses on application-oriented mathematics.
 On the other hand, the research activities in the eight mathematical research areas in MATH+ are not restricted to the classical form of a project and aim at the progression in mathematics itself.

-MATH+ Incubator Projects are short-term 12-months projects expected to have a high potential impact within the Topic Development Lab by advancing fundamental mathematics or build new bridges within mathematics or with closely related disciplines.
+MATH+ Incubator Projects were short-term 12-month projects that were expected to have a high potential impact within the Topic Development Lab by advancing fundamental mathematics or building new bridges within mathematics or with closely related disciplines.
+Incubator Projects could only be applied for from 2019-2022.

 Further details can be found here.